CoolGuyPro1001/MyEngine/README.md

 1. Edit64
 2. Engine64

+**THE FOLDER cat_and_mouse IS A TARGET FOR TEST ENVIRONMENT.
+THE GOAL IS TO MAKE A GAME WHERE THE PLAYER IS A CAT CHASING A MOUSE.**

 ## Engine64
 A library to help in game development.
 It has everything already with it.
 Just link the library, nothing else.